 Cover and keep the batter to ferment for six to eight hours in a warm place.

-After fermentation, the idli batter will become double in quantity and rise.
+After fermentation, the batter will become double in quantity and rise.

 Grease the idli moulds.
-Pour the idli batter in the moulds and stem the idlis in a steamer or idli cooker.
+Pour the batter in the moulds and steam them in a steamer or idli cooker.

-Steam for 10 to 15 minutes or until the idli is done.
+Steam for 10 to 15 minutes or until done.

 WATCH RECIPE VIDEO

-Also, I would like to draw your attention to other Idlis recipes.
+Also, I would like to draw your attention to other Idli recipes.
 Please check the recipes of